hadronized/blog/kakoune-philosophy-2023.md

 There are many possible UI implementations for a given UX item: implementing filtering can be done with a select box in a GUI, but the UX is not great because the user is presented with a set of finite choices, and if there are many, it’s pretty annoying to scroll down the list to find the one we want.
-Even with this bad UX design, most of select boxes implementations (e.g. web) allow to press keys to jump to the entry in the select options — most of the time, you don’t see what you type -> bad UX for the user.
-Another possible UI implementation would be to use free text box that would filter based on its content — it could even be live for an even better UX.
+Even with this bad UX design, most of select box implementations (e.g. web) allow to press keys to jump to the entry in the select options — most of the time, you don’t see what you type -> bad UX for the user.
+Another possible UI implementation would be to use a free text box that would filter based on its content — it could even be live for an even better UX.
 Etc. etc.

 Now, would you prefer a nice looking GUI with the select box, or a blander UI but with the fuzzy search box?
 Clearly,